Recovering Joint Probability of Discrete Random Variables from Pairwise Marginals: Background

 \subsection{Maximum Likelihood Estimation and EM}

 A recent work in \cite{yeredor2019maximum} offers an alternative for estimating ${\sf Pr}(f)$ and ${\sf Pr}(i_n|f)$.
 Instead of working with third-order statistics, the model estimation problem is formulated as a maximum likelihood (ML) estimation problem in \cite{yeredor2019maximum}, and an EM algorithm is employed to handle the ML estimator (MLE).
 The upshot of this approach is that the EM updates are much more scalable relative to the CTD updates in \cite{kargas2017tensors}.
 However, there are two challenges of applying EM.
-First, the {\it identifiability} of the latent variables in \eqref{eq:pmf_latent_var} is unclear under the ML framework, since ML estimation does not imply identifiability; see discussions in the literature, e.g., \cite{huang2014putting}.
-Hence, the recoverability of the joint PMF may not be guaranteed.
+First, {the recoverability guarantees of the joint PMF using the MLE framework is unclear under finite number of observations}.
 Second, as the authors of \cite{yeredor2019maximum} have noticed, the EM algorithm sometimes does not converge to a good solution if randomly initialized.
 This is perhaps due to the nonconvex nature of the ML estimation problem.